OmarEl-Mohandes/PaymentGateway/README.md

 on the table to make sure parallel retries on the same payments won't cause data inconsistency.

 We can create different GSIs (GlobalSecondaryIndex) depend on the use cases.
-For instance, we can create a GSI on `merhcantId` and sort key on `creationTimestamp` to get all the payments for merchant for a specific window.
+For instance, I added a GSI on `merhcantId` and sort key on `creationTimestampSeconds` to fetch all the payments for merchant for a specific window.

 ### Bank Simulator
 BankSimulator is a stubbed class to return different payment statuses based on the `amount` in the request.
 It's used only in `/make-payment` API.